 - Makes the primary nutrients (nitrogen, phosphorus and potassium) found in most fertilizers more effective.

-To Use: Apply 3 pounds of Epsom Salts for every 1,250 square feet with a spreader, or dilute in water and apply with a sprayer (use as a lawn fertilizer).
+To Use: Apply 3 pounds of Epsom Salts for every 1,250 square feet with a spreader, or dilute in water and apply with a sprayer (use as a fertilizer).

 Another recipe from The Complete Idiot’s Guide to Household Solutions By Melodie Moore: